KhaledAlrashi1/Daily-Quotes/README.md

 # Daily Quotes

-A simple Flask-based web application for displaying, adding, and organizing inspirational quotes.
+A Flask-based web application for displaying, adding, and organizing inspirational quotes.
 It features daily quote rotation, category management, and a clean Bootstrap‑powered interface.

 ---